 A total of 82 special education teachers participated; demographic information was available for 65 of these teachers.
-Most students in this sample (n = 102, or 91.07%) had only one special education teacher.
-One student did not have a special education teacher who participated in the study; therefore, their demographic data is not included.
+Most students in this sample (n = 102, or 91.1%) had only one special education teacher.
+One student did not have a special education teacher who participated in the study; therefore, their demographic data are not included.
 However, eight students had two special education teachers, and one student had three special education teachers.
-Most special education teachers (n = 52, or 63.41%) taught only one student who participated in this study, 22 teachers (26.83%) taught two students, seven teachers (8.54%) taught three students, and one teacher (1.22%) taught four students who participated in the study.
-Further, most special education teachers (n = 77, or 93.90%) taught only in one placement; the other five teachers taught in a pairwise combination of Placements A-C. No teachers taught in a combination of Placement D and another placement type.
+Most special education teachers (n = 52, or 63.4%) taught only one student who participated in this study, 22 teachers (26.8%) taught two students, seven teachers (8.5%) taught three students, and one teacher (1.2%) taught four students who participated in the study.
+Furthermore, most special education teachers (n = 77, or 93.9%) taught only in one placement; the other five teachers taught in a pairwise combination of Placements A to C. No teachers taught in a combination of Placement D and another placement type.
 Demographic information of the special education teachers is presented in Table 2 of supplemental materials.
-Most teachers (n =56) held a special education teaching certificate (i.e., high- or low-incidence or crosscategorical).
-Additionally, special education teachers (n = 50) were on average, 37.62 years old (SD = 11.24), ranging from 22 to 70 years old.
-Further, special education teachers (n = 65) had, on average, 12.33 years of teaching experience (SD = 9.39), ranging from one to 37.
+Most teachers (n = 56) held a special education teachers (see, high or low incidence or cross-categorical).
+In addition, special education teachers (n = 50) were, on average, 37.6 (n = 50) was old, ranging from 22 to 70 years old.
+Furthermore, special education teachers (n = 65) had, on average, 12.3 years of teaching experience (n = 50), ranging from 1 to 37.